RomanPico/salary_prediction/README.md

 - Evaluate the model using MAE and RMSE
 - Report 95% confidence intervals for the metrics using bootstrap resampling
 - Compare model performance against a DummyRegressor (mean prediction)

+_Aditional Features included post V1.0_

+- Save the model predictions in a SQL database.
+- Aditional graphs to visualize the relationship between used features and target variables.

  _Future Improvements_